vedpr612/tscharts/surgeryhistory/README.md

   * **Code:** 500 SERVER ERROR

   A BAD REQUEST ERROR can occur if the data parameter value is not valid.
-For example, surgeryyear and surgerymonth is not legal.
+For example, give a surgeryyear that is greater than the current year, or give a surgerymonth that is greater than 12.
 It can also occur if the parameter name is not valid.
 The parameter names that are valid are "patient","surgery","surgeryyear","surgerymonth","surgerylocation","anethesia_problems" and "bleeding_problems".

   A NOT FOUND ERROR can occur if the patient id or surgery id cannot be found in the database.